vmware-archive/vmware-cloud-director-ui-components/projects/ng-live-docs/README.md

           <vmw-example-viewer [exampleEntry]="exampleEntry"></vmw-example-viewer>

-Please refer to [example app](../example-ng-app/src/app) for this step
+Please refer to [example app](../ng-live-docs/src/documentation-container/documentation-container-example.component.html) for this step

+### Hosting Compodoc (optional)

+Your application may host compodoc to allow the type arguments in the API viewer to link to more extensive documentation.
+To do:

+-   Generate the compodoc by running compodoc -p tsconfig.json in your relevant library.
+-   Add this generated folder to the assets of your Angular app
+-   Pass an extra argument to NgLiveDocsModule.forRoot to indicate the the URL of compodoc assets